launchdarkly-labs/ld-nextjs/README.md

 ## Known issue

 There is an [issue](https://github.com/vercel/next.js/discussions/53026) with App Router where nested pages render before their parent layouts.
-This means if you want to evaluate flags in a page component, you must run `initSsr` in that page component.
+This means if you want to evaluate flags in a page component, you must run `initSsrLDClient` in that page component.

 ```tsx
 // page.tsx